iguessthislldo/stablogen/README.md

 # stablogen

 **stablogen** is yet another static blog generator.
-It's built aroung [Jinja](http://jinja.pocoo.org/).
+It's built around [Jinja](http://jinja.pocoo.org/).
 If you want to make a real blog with a static blog generator, I **strongly** suggest you use one of the many others that are easier to use, more powerful and/or have objectively better design (e.g. As of writing